Oscar Pistorius: From Olympic fame to jail to freedom

 13: Pistorius vomits when a picture of the dead model’s body is flashed on the court’s television screens.

-April 7-15: Pistorius takes the witness stand and begins with a tearful apology to the family of the woman he shot dead.
+April 7-15: Pistorius takes the witness stand and begins with a tearful apology to Steenkamp’s family.
 This is followed by five days of often intense cross-examination, marked by several bouts of tears and breaks in the session.
 Pistorius steadfastly denies any intention to kill Steenkamp.

-September 12: Pistorius is found guilty of culpable homicide or manslaughter for shooting Steenkamp, but is cleared of murder.
+September 12: Pistorius is found guilty of culpable homicide or manslaughter, but is cleared of murder.

 October 21: Judge Thokozile Masipa sentences Pistorius to a maximum of five years in jail.
 He is immediately taken to Pretoria’s Kgosi Mampuru prison.